-The key management personnel of the academy trust comprise the staff trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions) received by key management personnel for their services to the academy trust was £752,140 (2018 - £828,875).
+The key management personnel of the Trust comprise the Trustees and the senior management team as listed on page 1.
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Trust was £618,221 (2019 £752,140).